AWS DevOps & Developer Productivity Blog

 Conclusion

-Using ECS-native blue/green deployments is now the recommended default for most teams.
-This approach provides zero-downtime cutovers, lifecycle hooks, bake time, and rollback capabilities without requiring the management of an additional service.
+ECS-native blue/green deployments is now the recommended option for most teams and new projects.
+With full support for canary and linear deployments alongside all-at-once strategies, it provides zero-downtime cutovers, lifecycle hooks, bake time, and rollback capabilities without requiring management of additional services.

 Bring your ECS deployments to the next level by enabling Blue/Green deployment with the strategy that best fits for your use case.
-For step-by-step instructions for migrating from CodeDeploy to ECS-Native refer to this migration guide.
+For step-by-step instructions for migrating from CodeDeploy to ECS-Native, refer to the official migration guide.